JohnReedLOL/scala-trace-debug/USE_WITH_IDE.md

   Once upon a time, I had a very frustrating bug.
-It was caused by an idiosyncrasy in the semantics of a copy constructor that caused it to do a shallow copy instead of a deep copy and the code was multithreaded and required a deep copy.
+It was caused by an idiosyncrasy in the semantics of a copy constructor that caused it to do a shallow copy instead of a deep copy in multithreaded code that required a deep copy.

   How would I deal with such a subtle bug?
 Well since this tool was explicitly designed for this sort of a thing, here's one way.